basicallydan/danhough.com/_posts/2018-10-19-song-of-ur-comment.markdown

 date_created: 20 November 2018
 location: London, UK
 comments: true
 description: I've been writing music inspired by Reddit comments.
 It's surprisingly fun, and surprisingly effective.
+This is how it started, how I do it and some of my favourites.
 time_to_read_estimate: 8
 twitterCardType: summary_large_image
 tags: [music]